Offspring (character): Mainstream continuity

-Offspring appears briefly serving as a member of the Titans during the one year jump.
-The character wears a white costume with red goggles, similar to The Kingdoms Offspring.
-In Teen Titans #34, it is revealed that he is indeed Plastic Man's son, Luke.

-In 52 Week 35, Offspring appears, recovering from overstretching after saving twenty members of Lex Luthor's "Everyman Project" hero groups.
-Lex had deactivated their powers, causing dozens to fall from the sky.
-In Week 40, he assists Steel in launching an attack on LexCorp when Natasha is captured by Luthor.
-He is later involved with the storyline of World War III.
-Offspring tries to defeat the insane Black Adam by grasping his brain from the inside; this plan fails.
-He is able to recover fast, later joking with his father about the lack of humor of his superpowered foe.
+Offspring appears briefly serving as a member of the Titans during the one year jump following Infinite Crisis.
+In the series 52, Offspring assists Steel in launching an attack on LexCorp when Lex Luthor kidnaps Steel's daughter Natasha.
+Offspring later appears in World War III, where he unsuccessfully tries to defeat Black Adam by grasping his brain from the inside.

-Offspring is later one of teen heroes captured and brainwashed into fighting at the Dark Side Club.
-After being rescued by Miss Martian and Ravager, Offspring is offered a spot on the Teen Titans line-up by Wonder Girl.
+Offspring is among the young heroes who are captured and brainwashed into fighting at the Dark Side Club.
+After being rescued by Miss Martian and Ravager, Offspring is offered a spot on the Teen Titans by Wonder Girl.
 Like most of the other survivors, he declines.
-During Superboy-Prime's attack on Titans Tower, Offspring appears as one of the former Titans who arrives to help fight him off.

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-In the pages of the Terrifics, Lee is reintroduced with roughly the same powers and personality, living with his birth mother Angel.
-He is reluctant and angry at his father for not meeting him for years (as Plastic Man was trapped in his egg form), but relents after the two play a game of basketball and he is given a ride in the Batmobile.
-He then joins the Terrifics, wearing the costume and codename of Offspring.
+Following the DC Rebirth relaunch, Luke is reintroduced with roughly the same powers and personality, living with his birth mother Angel.
+He is reluctant and angry at his father for not meeting him for years (as Plastic Man was trapped in an egg-like form).
+However, Luke relents after the two play a game of basketball and he is given a ride in the Batmobile.
+Luke goes on to join the Terrifics as Offspring.

 Powers and abilities

 Offspring has powers similar to Plastic Man, but they are not the same.
-When Luke was little, he drank a non-identical version of the acid that gave his father elastic properties, thus giving him abilities even greater than Plastic Man.
+When Luke was little, he drank an altered version of the acid that gave his father elastic properties, thus giving him abilities even greater than Plastic Man.